pnwairfire/pyairfire/README.md

 If you get an error like    ```AttributeError: 'NoneType' object has no attribute 'skip_requirements_regex```, it means you need in upgrade pip.
 One way to do so is with the following:

     pip install --upgrade pip

+## Usage:

+Look at the docstrings in the code for usage examples.